thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 - reconcile service in operator - following hello-ocp
 - repeat with new code for route
 - add doc for what the role, role_binding and service_account yamls are for
+- add field for the url endpoint to call
 - move onto olm
 - have operator create a file instead of env var for one of verbose or repeat.